 End of the Stuart Dynasty

-The romance of the young Prince’s march into England still lives on in Scotland, where the Jacobite rebellion, as it is now known, is celebrated as an important milestone in Scottish history.
+The romantic tale of the young Prince’s march into England continues to captivate Scotland, where the Jacobite rebellion, as it is now referred to, is revered as a significant milestone in Scottish history.

 Following his daring escape, Charles’s journey has become the stuff of legends, immortalised in numerous folk songs.
 He sought refuge in the Scottish moors, evading capture by government forces who relentlessly pursued him.
 Despite close encounters, Charles eluded capture, a testament to the loyalty of the Highlanders who encountered him.
 Despite a substantial £30,000 bounty on his head, none of them betrayed him.

 One of the most renowned figures in Charles’s escape was Flora MacDonald, who played a pivotal role in his evasion.
 Disguised as her Irish maid, Charles assumed the identity of ‘Betty Burke’ as they embarked on a perilous journey by boat to the Isle of Skye.